Eventuous/docs/content/docs/subscriptions/subs-concept/index.md

 Most often, you'd want to subscribe to the _global event stream_, so you can build read models, which compose information from different aggregates.
 Eventuous offers the [All stream subscription]({{< ref "all-stream-sub" >}}) for this use case.
 In some cases you'd need to subscribe to a regular stream using the [stream subscription]({{< ref "stream-sub" >}}).

 In Eventuous, subscriptions are specific to event store implementation.
-We currently only provide subscriptions for EventStoreDB.
+In addition, Eventuous has subscriptions to message brokers like Google PubSub and RabbitMQ for integration purposes.

 ## The wrong way